 Still proud, America?….Land of the Free?….
 Home of the Brave?

-A young girl, not yet ten years old, emerged from the subway at the 77th Street station; she had to take the E train from school to the Lexington Avenue station at 53rd, transferred and rode up to 77th Street.
-She lived on 79th Street two blocks to the east, near 2nd Avenue.
+A young girl, not yet nine years old, emerged from the subway at the 77th Street station; she had to take the E train from school to the Lexington Avenue station at 53rd, transferred and rode up to 77th Street.
+She lives on 79th Street two blocks to the east, near 2nd Avenue.
 Lots of numbers in Manhattan.

 She was calculating the miles from her school to her parents condo.
 She knows the length of every block in Manhattan, including the width of the street from one block to the next, and the length of every subway stop.
 She was busy doing the math in her head, just for fun.

 As she turned up Lexington Avenue, she heard a man’s gruff voice, “Get in the fucking car bitch, or do I need to get serious again?”

 The girl looked up, right in front of her, a big man in a bulky overcoat was dragging a woman, yanking hard on her arm towards a car parked by the curb.
 She wasn’t resisting, he was brutal for the sake of brutality.
 The girl saw the woman had replaced fear with resignation.
 The man slapped her hard and pushed her in the back seat of the car.
 There was a small child, a boy of about five, standing next to the car and looking up at the man.
 He wasn’t crying, he stared wide-eyed, his whole body trembling, he hadn’t replaced fear with anything.

 The brute raised his hand to the boy, the young girl said, “Don’t!
 He’s only a child, leave him alone.”

 The man turned to her, balding, fat, his eyes narrowed, a sneer on his face, he pushed her to the ground, “Mind your fucking business kid.”